cilium/cilium/Documentation/security/host-firewall.rst

       --set hostFirewall.enabled=true          \\
       --set devices='{ethX,ethY}'

-The ``devices`` flag refers to the network devices Cilium is configured on such as ``eth0``.
-Omitting this option leads Cilium to auto-detect what interfaces the host firewall applies to.
+The ``devices`` flag refers to the network devices Cilium is configured on, such as ``eth0``.
+If you omit this option, Cilium auto-detects what interfaces the host firewall applies to.

 At this point, the Cilium-managed nodes are ready to enforce network policies.